KittyCAD/geometric-constraint-playground/README.md

 systems that exist in this case; they exploit the zeros in the matrix to avoid unnecessary calculations.

 This does, however, highlight the likely importance of using a suitable sparse solver.
+It seems that a good sparse solver will make significant use of this sort of structural aspect of the problem.

+# Todos and caveats for the reader

+- We currently only deal with free points, even if these are defined as part of a line primitive.
+  - We do not deal with, e.g., arcs where we might need a more complex representation of the primitive.
+- Although we reference free 'primitives', there are several `UnsupportedPrimitiveError` exceptions in the code that indicate that we are not yet handling all primitive types.
+The code is currently only set up to handle `Point` primitives.
+- The symbolic substitution only deals with a small set of the scenarios where this could be applied.
+We'll need to add more if this sort of approach is to be useful in production.